PDRA-01 Explained

 1. Access to built-up areas

-You may take off, land (as long as you have landowner permission) and manoeuvre inside any UK residential, commercial, industrial or recreational area, provided you respect the separation distances above.
+You may take off, land (as long as you have landowner permission) and manoeuvre anywhere in the UK, including within residential, commercial, industrial & recreational areas (but not in restricted airspace without additional permission), provided you respect the limits and conditions of the OA.

 Momentary transit over individuals who are not part of the operation is permitted, but you must keep it to the absolute minimum needed for the task.